 That’s because when it comes to flying with a baby, it’s not clear what the rules are — or whether there are any.
 “Enforcement of them varies widely not only from airline to airline, but from staff member to staff member,” says Marianne Perez de Fransius, co-founder of Bébé Voyage, an online community for parents of young children.
 That might at least partially explain some of the recent conflicts between parents and crew members.
 No one knows what’s acceptable, not even the employees.

-Bottom line: If you’re planning to fly somewhere with your baby, or are seated next to one, be prepared for anything.
+Bottom line: If you’re planning to fly somewhere with your baby or are seated next to one, prepare for anything.